Self-Transcendence calls us to reclaim the sacred nature of the human psyche

 In the same paragraph, he goes on to describe the difference between a desacralized medical student who dissects a brain, seeing only a collection of tissue, versus the student with a sacralized perspective who sees the same brain “as a sacred object also, sees its symbolic value”—even seeing it “in its poetic aspects.”

 It is this emphasis on the “poetical” that I find most appealing.
-Maslow was certainly a man ahead of his time and in many way, I don’t think we’ve caught up to him yet.
+Maslow was certainly a man ahead of his time and in many ways, I don’t think we’ve caught up to him yet.
 (See “When Work Becomes Sacred,” Reflection 29 in Reflections on Doing Your Great Work in Any Occupation.)

 ¹ Maslow, A. The Farther Reaches of Human Nature.
 New York: Viking Penguin, 1971, p.
 48.